nexiality/documentation/release/nexial-core-v1.9.changelog.md

 - code fix to ensure execution metadata is generated when `nexial.outputToCloud` is set to true.
 This is needed to update Execution Dashboard.
 - code fix JUnit XML generation for edge case where reference data is defined with no value.
-- code fix to ensure that user given value is selected from combo box

 #### Improvements:
 - generates JUnit-compatible XML at the end of execution.
 This file is **ALWAYS** named as `junit.xml` and placed in